EV-soft/Clever-Html-Engine/index.md

 If you program html output in php, you can use this library's routines to generate the html code.

-HTML elements INPUT / TABLE and others, generated from PHP-functions. all combined with: Label, ToolTip, Placeholder, dimensions and others.
+HTML elements INPUT / TABLE and others, generated from PHP-functions. all combined with: Label, ToolTip, Placeholder, dimensions and more.

 Included translate system.
 Font-awesome icons.
 Extended table functions with Mottie Tablesorter-system.